How to Lose Your Job by Supporting Palestine [UNLOCKED]

 Like I'm not sure if I made the same posts on social media, which again, we're just about Palestinian rights upholding international law.

 Like the way these firms frame it make it seem like so radical when like it wasn't even that radical.
+But yeah, I think it's like guilty before proven innocent.

-It was like, oh, you said these statements, you are a visibly Muslim hijabi woman.
+It was like, oh, you said these statements.
+You are a visibly Muslim hijabi woman.

-automatically like what registers in their mind is terrorism and it takes us back again to a post 9-11 era of like otherization of Arab and Muslim communities and even for me, I've been doing a lot of research these past couple of weeks about like the Black Panther Party.
+And even for me, I've been doing a lot of research these past couple of weeks about like the Black Panther Party.

-I know there was kind of a piece called Creating the Enemy in which the FBI, in order to frame the Black Panther Party, which was an organizing unit, they used like rhetoric in media by politicians to frame the Black Panthers as like a threat, like a terrorism threat.
+I know there was kind of a piece called Creating the Enemy, in which the FBI, in order to frame the Black Panther Party, which was an organizing unit, they used like rhetoric in media by politicians to frame the Black Panthers as like a threat, like a terrorism threat.

 And even the McCarthyism era.
+So, this is nothing new.

 Yeah.